 Private schools are almost like hybrids between public and international schools.
 Although they frequently follow a global curriculum, students do not always study in English.

-Depending on the level of funding and the location, private schools can have vast differences.
+Depending on funding levels and location, private schools can vary widely.
 Still, the most prestigious private schools have excellent, elite features, high-standard infrastructure, and facilities.

 Class sizes could be slightly large; however, remuneration is marginally higher than in public schools.

 Parents who send their children to private schools often intend to send them to university overseas.
-This means they focus heavily on their performance and will quickly give feedback on the satisfaction of teaching standards.
+This means they focus heavily on their performance and will quickly provide feedback on teaching standards satisfaction.

-Private schools pay more, with an average monthly income of RMB 10000, but you will have less free time and must find housing.
+Private schools charge higher tuition, with an average monthly income of RMB 10000, but you will have less free time and must find housing.

 (v) Language learning centers